hoangsonww/WeatherMate-App/.github/README.md

 - **Dynamic Backgrounds**: The background image changes to reflect the current weather conditions.
 - **Local Advice**: The advice at the bottom of the page changes to reflect the current weather conditions.
 - **Local Weather**: The weather conditions at the top right of the page changes to reflect the current weather conditions.
+- **Cute Backgrounds**: The background image changes to reflect the current weather conditions.

 ## Technologies